 - Martin Luther

-The Chamber Orchestra is for all string students in grades 4-8 and is designed to continue developing individual technique through ensemble performance.
-Performance opportunities include chapel, Concordia Sundays [at association churches], Arts in Education, and IGSMA District & State Organizational Contests.
-Instrumentalists who desire a challenge can also participate in the Illinois Grade School Music Association [IGSMA] contest in the spring.
+The Chamber Orchestra is for all string students in grades 4-8 and is designed to continue developing individual technique through ensemble and solo performances.
+In Chamber Orchestra, we focus on more advanced techniques and repertoire.
+Performance opportunities include two orchestra concerts, two solo recitals, Chapel, Concordia Sundays (at association churches), Arts in Education, IGSMA District & State Organizational Contests, as well as IGSMA Solo and Ensemble contest.

 WHY YOU WANTED TO BECOME A TEACHER